 Best Disney World Value Resorts for families of 5+

-There are only two value resorts that sleep five or more at Disney World, and they both offer family suites that can sleep up to six adults.
+There are only two value resorts that sleep five or more at Disney World.

-If you’re traveling with small kids who have just gotten into the Disney animated movies, consider one of the family suites at Disney’s Art of Animation Resort.
+If you’ve got small kids who love Disney animated movies, consider one of the family suites at Disney’s Art of Animation Resort.
 You can choose from three different themes: Cars, Finding Nemo, or The Lion King.
-I personally love the rooms themed to The Lion King because it was one of my favorite movies growing up.
+I love the rooms themed to The Lion King because it was one of my favorite movies growing up.

-All of the themed family suites at Disney’s Art of Animation Resort have the same amenities, so it’s really just a matter of which theme you want to be immersed in.
-Each room has one Murphy bed that doubles as a table, one sofa bed, one queen bed, two bathrooms, and a small kitchenette.
-The kitchenette is a great spot to make easy breakfasts like cereal with milk, or store snacks that you can come back to your room and eat after a day in the parks.
+All of the family suites at Disney’s Art of Animation Resort have the same amenities, so it’s just a matter of picking the theme you want to be immersed in.
+Each room features one Murphy bed that doubles as a table, one sofa bed, one queen bed, two bathrooms (one in the main living area and one in the queen bedroom), and a small kitchenette.
+The kitchenette is a great spot to make easy breakfasts like cereal with milk, or store snacks you can eat after a day in the parks.

 EXTRAS INCLUDED: 19 Cheap Theme Park Hotels That Come with Magical Perks

 At Disney’s All-Star Music Resort, the family suites are themed to Mickey and his pals playing different genres of music.
-Around the room, you’ll find touches of that theming, but it’s not overwhelming, which I think is nice since I’ve likely gotten my fill of Mickey Mouse at the theme parks.
+Around the room, you’ll find touches of that theming, but it’s not overwhelming.

-In the first room of the suites, there are two Murphy beds, which also double as a couch and table when they’re put up into the wall.
+In the first room of the suites, there are two Murphy beds, which also double as a couch and table.
 There’s also a small kitchenette with a full-sized refrigerator and microwave.
 I like bringing snacks like popcorn, toaster pastries, or pizza pockets to heat up in the microwave for a quick bite before heading back out to the parks in the evening.
-Each family suite at Disney’s All-Star Music Resort also has two separate bathrooms, which is nice for larger groups and multigenerational Disney family vacations where multiple people are trying to get ready at one time to head to the theme parks.
+Each family suite at Disney’s All-Star Music Resort also has two separate bathrooms, which is nice for larger groups and multigenerational Disney family vacations where multiple people are trying to get ready at the same time to head to the theme parks.

 Best Disney World Moderate Resorts for families of 5+

-Three of the moderate resorts at Disney World offer ample space for a large family without having to reserve a club-level room or a suite.
+Two moderate-level resorts at Disney World offer ample space for a large family without reserving a club-level room or a villa.

-Disney’s Caribbean Beach Resort has become a hot spot for guests thanks in part to its direct access to the Disney Skyliner.
-This is the resort where all of the lines on the Disney Skyliner converge, and staying here gives you access to the main terminal so its easy to get to either EPCOT or Disney’s Hollywood Studios (home of the Star Wars land, Galaxy’s Edge).
+Disney’s Caribbean Beach Resort has become a hot spot for guests, thanks in part to its direct access to the Disney Skyliner.
+This is the resort where all the lines on the Disney Skyliner gondola system converge, and staying here gives you access to the main terminal, so it’s easy to get to either EPCOT or Disney’s Hollywood Studios (home of the Star Wars land, Galaxy’s Edge).

 Rooms at Disney’s Caribbean Beach Resort are cute and decorated with a fun Caribbean vacation theme.
 Guests needing the fifth sleeper will want to look for that indication on the standard, preferred, or water view rooms.
 The rooms have two queen beds and a small pull-down bed with a mural of Mickey and Pluto sleeping on a beach.

-I like staying here not just for the Skyliner access, but because after a hectic, but fun day in the parks, the calming colors of the room help to calm everyone down before bedtime.
+I like staying here not just for the Skyliner access, but because after a hectic, but fun day in the parks, the calming retreat feels a world away from the parks.
+I like to find a spot near the lake and sit on a bench or in a hammock to relax before heading back to my room to sleep.

-At Disney’s Port Orleans Resort – Riverside, fifth sleepers can be reserved with a standard view or woods view.
-The spacious rooms have laminate flooring and a slight theme to The Princess and the Frog.
+At Disney’s Port Orleans Resort – Riverside, fifth sleepers can be reserved with a standard view or a woods view.
+The spacious rooms have laminate flooring and a slight The Princess and the Frog theme.
 This is most evident when you pull the bed under the TV down and reveal a picture of Louis, Ray, and the frog versions of Princess Tiana and Prince Naveen sleeping on the bayou.
 Kids will love sleeping on the pull-down bed because of how cute the bayou scene is.

 The bathrooms in these rooms at Disney’s Port Orleans Resort – Riverside are large and come with a double vanity, plus a fun nod to Ray and Evangeline from the film as well.
 This is my favorite Disney resort hotel for bigger families, and I highly recommend these rooms if you plan on spending time at Disney Springs since there’s direct access to the entertainment venue via complimentary boat rides.